 Debbie has a weakness for bacon rolls and spaniels.

-Travel Assistant and Event Coordinator
+Travel Admin and Marketing Coordinator